pachyderm/pachyderm/doc/docs/2.1.x/deploy-manage/manage/backup_restore.md

 ## Restore Pachyderm

-The most straightforward way to restore a Pachyderm cluster is to:
-###  Create A New PostgreSQL Instance, A New Bucket, A New K8s Cluster
+There are two primary use cases for restoring a cluster:

+1. Your data have been corrupted, preventing your cluster from functioning correctly.
+You want the same version of Pachyderm re-installed on the latest uncorrupted data set.
+1. You have upgraded a cluster and are encountering problems.
+You decide to uninstall the current version and restore the latest backup of a previous version of Pachyderm.

+Depending on your scenario, pick all or a subset of the following steps:

-- Create a new PostgreSQL instance with `pachyderm` and `dex` databases
+- Populate new `pachyderm` and `dex` databases on your PostgreSQL instance
-- Create a new bucket or use the backed-up object store (note that, in that case, it will no longer be a backup)
+- Populate a new bucket or use the backed-up object-store (note that, in that case, it will no longer be a backup)
-- Create a new empty Kubernetes cluster and give it access to your databases and new bucket
+- Create a new empty Kubernetes cluster and give it access to your databases and bucket

 !!!
 Info
     Find the detailed installations instructions of your PostgreSQL instance, bucket, Kubernetes cluster, and permissions setup for each Cloud Provider in the [Deploy section of our Documentation](../../../deploy-manage/deploy/){target=_blank}